Nursing Home Falls – Start Here to Discover Your Legal Rights

 It is estimated that individuals over the age of 65 are four times more likely to experience falls than the general population given their advanced age and balance problems.
 At the same time, over 1800 nursing home residents die each year countrywide due to nursing home falls.
-It is the responsibility of nursing home attendants in Indiana and other cities and states across the country to minimize the risk faced by these frail members of our society by having contingency plans in place.
+It is the responsibility of nursing home attendants and other cities and states across the country to minimize the risk faced by these frail members of our society by having contingency plans in place.

 Nursing home falls can be caused by any one of the following: